porrasm/tiralabra-tank-game-ai/Documentation/weeks/week3.md

 So the DFS is considerably faster.
 This could be the result of poor implementation of A* or DFS and I will definitely look into it.

 When the map size was increased A* became increasingly slow while DFS.
 At 50x50 level, DFS was more than 35 times faster than A*.

+### Th 8.8.2019

+Today I worked on the tank AIs movement.
+The AIs can now follow a path of (x, y) integer coordinates.
+Adding support for float coordinates will be useful in the future.
+The AIs also have a simple stuck prevention.